 A router filters unwanted external traffic and acts as a packet filter which stops the firewall from having to analyze each packet presented to the router; however, routers must be configured for the healthcare environment where they are used.

-Each router is supplied with a set of security controls by the manufacturer, and in a home environment, this may be sufficient, but in a healthcare environment, where targeted attacks are likely, they do not offer the required level of protection.
+Each router is supplied with a set of security controls by the manufacturer; and, in a home environment, this may be sufficient.
+However, in a healthcare environment, where targeted attacks are likely, they do not offer the required level of protection.

-The golden rule for securing routers is to configure them to deny all packets unless they are specifically designated to be allowed, rather than to allow all packets unless they are specifically denied.
-It is also a good best practice to close any ports which are not in use and you must change default login credentials and set strong passwords.
+The golden rule for securing routers is to configure them to deny all packets unless they are specifically allowed, rather than allow all packets unless they are specifically denied.
+It is also a good best practice to close any ports which are not in use, change default router login credentials, and set strong passwords.

 Routers must also be thoroughly tested.
-Penetration testing software such as Nmap, Netcat, Nessus and Enum can be used to achieve this and determine whether the router has been configured correctly.
-It is also essential that routers are monitored for intrusion attempts and they must be configured to automatically generate audit logs – which must be checked frequently for signs that access has been attempted or allowed.
+Penetration testing software such as Nmap, Netcat, Nessus, and Enum can be used to achieve this and determine whether the router has been configured correctly.
+It is also essential routers are monitored for intrusion attempts, and they must be configured to automatically generate audit logs – which must be checked frequently for signs that access has been attempted or allowed.

 The second line of defense against unauthorized access to healthcare computer systems is the firewall.
-A firewall offers packet-level security and acts like a router in this regard, denying or allowing access.
-A firewall must be placed between the internal servers and the external environment, such as between an internal server and the connection to the internet, and also between web and mail servers and the internet.
+A firewall offers packet-level security and acts like a router in this regard – denying or allowing access.
+A firewall must be placed between the internal servers and the external environment, such as between an internal server and the connection to the Internet, and also between web servers, mail servers, and the Internet.

 There are numerous types of firewall that can be used as detailed below, with each offering benefits and disadvantages.